codewithKrish02/Host-Wordpress-website-to-AWS/README.md

 # Host Wordpress website to AWS

-We are going to pick a virtual computer from the AWS and install Apache which is the webserver and we also need a database(My SQL).
+We will begin by selecting a virtual computer (EC2 instance) on AWS and configuring it with Apache, which serves as the web server.
+Additionally, we'll set up a MySQL database to support our web application.

-Once we are ready with the configuration of the server and database we will install the Wordpress.
-This wordpress does not involve in any coding, we can just create and modify our website and deploy that in to AWS.
+Once our server and database configurations are complete, we will proceed to install WordPress.
+It's important to note that this WordPress installation won't require any coding skills; instead, we can easily create and customize our website using WordPress's user-friendly interface.
+Subsequently, we will deploy the WordPress website on AWS.

-After we deploy the webiste to AWS it will be giving us a random domain, but we will be creating a custom domain for your self and also attaching an ssl certificate to call the website to http<b>s</b> (secured).
+Following the deployment, the website will initially be assigned a random domain.
+However, we have plans to establish a custom domain for our website.
+Furthermore, we will enhance the website's security by attaching an SSL certificate, enabling HTTPS (secured) access for visitors.

 ---
 ### Creating an EC2 instance: